Skip to main content

 • Offering practical and immediate help and support:

-• The Students’ Union at One Elmwood is your home from home – with lots of areas to relax, study and meet up with friends, open Mondays-Saturdays, 8am-10pm, and Sundays, 8am-6pm
+• The Students’ Union is your home from home – with lots of areas to relax, study and meet up with friends, open Mondays-Saturdays, 8am-10pm, and Sundays, 8am-6pm

 • Free tea, coffee and milk is available in the SU Lounge